 A question regarding when the payment for the item or event is due.

 A note detailing when applications shall be due.

+A submission folder to submit supporting documentation that proves that the bursary will be used for its indicated purpose or receipts for relevant payments already made if the bursary is for an event or item outside of the Engineering Society.
+This may include but is not limited to acceptance email from an internal/external conference or a receipt for a conference payment.

 The bursary application shall not require: Social insurance numbers, or government funding identification information.